tiagokepe/python_scraper/README.md

 Therefore, it only requires to run: `sudo pip3 install -r requirements.txt`

+# Docker Container
+We provide a docker image implementaion with the facilities of Docker Compose.

+Run the following commands inside the project's directory:

+* `$: docker-compose build upwork_scraper`
+* `$: docker-compose up upwork_scraper`

+To access the container:
+* `$: docker run -it upwork_scraper`

 # Main scraper
 The [main_scraper](https://github.com/tiagokepe/upwork_scraper/blob/main/src/main_scraper.py) module read a credential json file (ex: [credentials.json](https://github.com/tiagokepe/upwork_scraper/blob/main/credentials.json)), for each provided credential it retrives and saves the user profile information in the **user_profiles** directory.